mozilla-services/GitHub-Audit/README.md

   org appear to have multiple deployed credentials.

 - ``check_branch_protections.py`` to extract the information about protected branches.
-Outputs JSON file, which ``protection_report`` can summarize to csv.
+Outputs JSON file, which ``report_branch_status.py`` can summarize to csv.
 Import that into a spreadsheet, and play.